-The federal Elementary and Secondary Education Act (ESEA) requires districts to annually prepare and distribute district and school report cards to the parents/guardians of all children enrolled in district schools.
+The federal Every Student Succeeds Act (ESSA) requires districts to annually prepare and distribute district and school report cards to the parents/guardians of all children enrolled in district schools.
 Report cards must include information related to (1) assessments, (2) accountability, and (3) teacher quality as that information applies to the district as a whole and as it applies to each school within the district.

 In addition to the report cards themselves, federal law requires that certain information be communicated to families of children enrolled in a district’s schools.
 This information must include, at a minimum: (1) the accountability and assistance level of the child’s school and district; (2) the reason for the level designation, such as the aggregate or high needs groups not meeting cumulative progress and performance index (PPI) targets; (3) an explanation of what the level designation means; (4) an explanation of the school and/or district improvement activities the district has initiated to increase performance in Level 2-4 schools, and how parents/guardians can become involved in school and district improvement activities; and (5) for Title I schools, information about right-to-know requirements regarding the professional qualifications of the student’s classroom teacher(s).

-Click here for the District Report Card Overview for 2015-2016
+Click HERE for the Full District Report Card